Dropshipping in the UK: How to start a dropshipping business

 In the UK, you’ll need to register as a sole trader or limited company.

-Dropshipping is an increasingly competitive space.
+Around the world and especially in the UK, Dropshipping is an increasingly-competitive space.
 According to Google Trends, searches have risen over the last 5 years.
-And if you take a look at Reddit, you’ll find 47.2k members in the r/dropship.
+And if you take a look at Reddit, you’ll find 124k members in the r/dropship [June 2021].
+It’s worth reading through the threads to see what other people’s experiences of dropshipping.

 The advantages of dropshipping: